Keruki2005/battle-of-dots/README.md

-WAR OF DOTS
+BATTLE OF DOTS
 =====

-War of Dots is a LAN RTS war game, a simple barebones war simulation built in python with pygame.
+BATTLE OF DOTS is a LAN RTS war game, a simple barebones war simulation built in python with pygame.
 Original credit goes to https://warofdots.net/ and as this is a fork to https://github.com/gamepycoder/War-of-dots .

 Feel free to start issues.